-- 22.2.1.
-The DSL and deputy/deputies]will undertake child protection and safeguarding training at least every 2 years. - 22.2.2.
-In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - 22.2.3.
-The DSL will receive half termly clinical supervision from a suitably qualified and experienced independent safeguarding practitioner, commissioned by Nexus MAT. - 22.2.4.
-They will also undertake Prevent awareness training.
+- 23.2.1.
+The DSL and deputy/deputies will undertake child protection and safeguarding training at least every 2 years. - 23.2.2.
+In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments). - 23.2.3.
+The DSL will receive half termly clinical supervision from a suitably qualified and experienced independent safeguarding practitioner, commissioned by Nexus MAT. - 23.2.4.
+They will also undertake in-depth Prevent awareness training and training to understand the filtering and monitoring systems and processes in place at the school.

-22.3.
+23.3.
 Directors/Trustees

-- 22.3.1.
+23.3.1.
 All Nexus MAT directors/trustees, as the legal governors of the school, receive training about safeguarding and child protection annually, which is regularly updated.
-This is to make sure that they: - Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge; - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding. - 22.3.2.
-The Named Director for Safeguarding also access specific training to ensure they can fulfil their duties.
+This is to make sure that they:

+- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge; - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding. - 23.3.2.
+The Named Director for Safeguarding also access specific training to ensure they can fulfil their duties, including undertaking their role as 'case manager' in the event of an allegation of abuse is made against the CEO.

-23. Recruitment & Selection
+24. Recruitment & Selection

-- 23.1.
+- 24.1.
 As per the Trust's Recruitment & Selection Policy, at least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures. - 23.2.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures. - 24.2.
 The recruitment checklist provided by Human Resources also ensues other advice in Keeping Children Safe in Education is systematically included in our recruitment processes.